 - Basic hand tools

 - Check the level and condition of your oil.
 If the level is low, refill to the level specified in your manual.
 If it’s dirty, change both the oil and the oil filter.
-Also verify that you are using the correct oil viscosity for your engine.
-Oil that is too thick can cause similar system malfunctions and trouble codes to contaminated oil.
+Also, verify that you are using the correct oil viscosity for your engine.
+The oil that is too thick can cause similar system malfunctions and trouble codes to contaminated oil.

 - Test drive your vehicle and scan again to see if the P0012 trouble code comes back.

 - Inspect the wires on the harness for the bank 1 “A” camshaft.
-Replace any that are frayed or damage, and ensure that all connections are secure.
+Replace any that are frayed or damaged, and ensure that all connections are secure.

 - Visually inspect the valve train for sludge.
 Engine sludge can block passages, preventing oil from flowing correctly.
 If there is sludge, an engine flush may correct your problem.
 Consult your mechanic for advice on how to proceed.

 - If you don’t see any sludge in the valve train, locate and inspect the oil control valve.
-Ensure that it is able to open and shut smoothly.
+Ensure that it can open and shut smoothly.
 If it is clogged, blocked, or stuck, replace the oil control valve.

-- If the code still will not clear, the engine’s timing could have jumped and need to be reset.
+- If the code still does not clear, the engine’s timing could have jumped and need to be reset.
 Take your vehicle to a mechanic for further diagnosis.

 Common Mistakes To Avoid While Diagnosing The P0012 Code

 Verify there is a problem with your engine components before you start on any repairs.
-Very often, the P0012 trouble code is caused by maintenance problems, like engine sludge and low oil.
+The P0012 trouble code is often caused by maintenance problems, like engine sludge and low oil.
 Address these problems first, then use both visual and mechanical tests to verify the source of further problems.
 This will prevent you from making unnecessary (and potentially costly) repairs.

 Tips To Avoid P0012 In The Future

-Keeping up with your regular maintenance schedule is the best way to avoid serious engine codes like P0012.
-Have your oil level and quality checked according to the maintenance schedule dictated in your manual, and replace or refill it as necessary.
+Keeping up with your regular maintenance schedule is the best way to avoid severe engine codes like P0012.
+Have your oil level, and quality checked according to the maintenance schedule dictated in your manual, and replace or refill it as necessary.